Submitting a Proposal: NBIA Conference Sessions

 - Roundtable Discussion — A 75-minute session in which a facilitator presents a brief 10 to 15 minute introduction to the topic and then leads an informal, interactive discussion with attendees.
 This format works best for sessions addressing common issues and situations that are conducive to active dialogue.
 Roundtable discussions do not include PowerPoint presentations.

 - We welcome proposals from experienced presenters, international speakers and new voices who haven’t spoken at our events previously.

 - As a nonprofit association, NBIA is unable to offer remuneration for session presentations, so all session presenters must register for the conference if they plan to participate in activities other than their presentations.
 They also must cover their own travel and accommodation expenses.
 Speakers who are able to participate in conference activities only on the day of their presentation may register for a one-day speaker rate of $200.

 - Do not use the conference presentation as a vehicle to advertise products or services.
 Conference sessions are meant to provide information for industry professionals, not to make sales pitches.
 Attendees will be dissatisfied if they sense a presenter is providing promotional material for his or her own benefit.

 - If your proposal is accepted, NBIA will ask you to provide an electronic copy of your PowerPoint presentation and other handouts in advance of the conference so we can provide them to attendees through a password-protected section on our Web site.
 By making the presentations available in advance, we give attendees the opportunity to come prepared with printed handouts.
 If handouts aren’t available in advance, attendees usually will express their displeasure during the session or on the evaluations.

-- Selected speakers will receive further instructions and material deadlines in January 2013.
-Presentations will take place during NBIA’s 27th International Conference on Business Incubation, April 7-10 in Boston.
+- Selected speakers will receive further instructions and material deadlines in January 2014.
+Presentations will take place during NBIA’s 28th International Conference on Business Incubation, May 18-21, 2014, in New Orleans.